aws-samples/amazon-documentdb-samples/samples/global-clusters/gc-cloudFormation/Readme.md

 This repository includes two key CloudFormation templates:

-1. `create_docdb_globalcluster.yaml`: This template creates the foundation of your global database architecture.
-It sets up a Global Cluster and deploys a primary DocumentDB cluster with three instances in your chosen region.
+1. `create_docdb_globalcluster.yaml:` This template creates the foundation of your global database architecture.
+It sets up a Global Cluster and deploys a primary Amazon DocumentDB cluster with three instances in the region.

-2. `addRegion_globalCluster.yaml`: Use this template to expand your global footprint.
+2. `addRegion_globalCluster.yaml:` Use this template to expand your global footprint.
 It adds a secondary region to your existing Global Cluster, allowing for global read scaling and improved disaster recovery.

 ## Prerequisites